Magnitude 6.3 earthquake jolts Greek island of Crete

 The Geodynamic Institute in Athens said the undersea earthquake had a preliminary magnitude of 6.3 and occurred at 12:24 p.m. local time (9:24 a.m.
 GMT) off the island's eastern coast.

+It was felt as far as the coast of Turkey and on Cyprus, more than 500 kilometers (310 miles) to the east, authorities said.

-Magnitude 4.1 and 4.6 quakes that are believed to be aftershocks took place minutes later, the institute said.
+Magnitude 4.1 and 4.6 quakes that were believed to be aftershocks took place minutes later, the institute in Athens said.
+Authorities reported a swell in the sea level around the eastern Cretan port of Ierapetra and advised residents to stay away from the coast.

-There were no immediate reports of serious damage or injuries.
-Authorities said police and fire crews were checking buildings in eastern Crete for damage and trying to reach several remote villages closer to the quake's epicenter.
+There were no reports of serious damage or injuries, but a small church near the epicenter that was empty at the time of the quake partially collapsed.
+Authorities said police and fire crews were checking remote villages in eastern Crete.

 “The quake was felt all over the island, and it did cause concern because we are still feeling the aftershocks from the previous quake,” Crete's deputy regional governor, Yiannis Leondarakis, told Greece's state-run radio.